cloud-native-canada/k8s_setup_tools/docs/2_cli_vibecoding.md

 We have hardly scratched the surface here but feel free to take it for a spin.
 Try out some tasks or an application or two that you would like to see getting generated.
 It's early days, so be ready for some surprises.
 I have found that I usually end up prompting again with more context or asking it to do better and more.

 As we progress through this lavs, we will see a lot more of configuration, context setting and then when we come to various use cases, we will look at developing applications from scratch, migrating current applications, adding a feature or two to an existing application and more.
 So stay tuned.

+## AI Coding Best Practices

+**Be precise:** Avoid open-ended prompts when guiding AI agents.
+Instead, provide clear and specific directions about what you want to achieve.
+This allows the AI to more accurately translate your vision into code and reduces unnecessary iterations or misunderstandings.

+**Give agents one task at a time:** Understand the limitations of AI models' context windows, meaning they can only handle a finite amount of information at once.
+Break down your requirements into small, focused tasks, ensuring the AI has only the relevant context it needs, and consider providing additional context incrementally to maintain clarity and efficiency.

+**Use checkpoints:** Implement checkpoints or version control regularly to capture stable states of your project.
+This practice allows you to quickly roll back to a functional version if introducing a new feature inadvertently disrupts your existing setup, significantly simplifying the debugging process.

+**Ask a lot of questions:** Engage actively with your AI tool by frequently asking clarifying questions, such as how best to solve a particular problem or what frameworks and technologies might be most suitable for your goals.
+Additionally, asking questions about how specific parts of your app function can be particularly valuable when debugging, helping you systematically trace and resolve errors.